kibeha/ways-to-bacon/README.md

 Folder scripts contain:

-* bacon_setup.sql - One method to load 3 files into tables via cloud storage.
+* bacon_setup.sql - One method to load 3 files into tables via apex_web_service.make_rest_request.
 Read script for file URLs.
 You can load files another way if you want.

 * bacon_normalize.sql - Create normalized tables from the raw data.